ciernyvlk/Challenges/Challenge4/metadata/writeup.md

 ## Complete solution

-When we run crawler module with correct parameters, we will see list of results that were found.
+When choosing the correct module and settings, we will see list of results that were found.
-Between them you will see flag.css.
-When you run the whole path into browser you will see the flag: cr4Wler.
+In active pages and components search, we can see the line that comprises flag.css.
+We insert the address into the browser where we see the content of the file which includes the flag.
+The content shows that the flag for this task is the word cr4Wler.

 #### Lessons learned